 A mooncake is a traditional Chinese pastry and symbolic food eaten around the time of the Autumn Moon Festival.
 They usually have a flaky crust and contain a variety of fillings, from pork to sweet lotus paste.
 You’ll surely find plenty of mooncakes at various vendors along Grant Ave!

-Enjoy the dazzling Autumn Moon Festival in Chinatown on Saturday and Sunday, August 27 and 28, from 11am-5pm.
+Enjoy the dazzling Autumn Moon Festival in Chinatown on Saturday and Sunday, Sept.
+23 and 24, from 11am-5pm.
+Organizers recommend taking public transport to the festival via BART to Montgomery St. station; MUNI routes 1, 30, and 45; or the California St. cable car.
 Find the action on Grant Avenue between Broadway and California St.